 Make sure that your new provider is fairly priced and provides all the services you need.
 If you’d prefer a more customized package, go with a company that can work with you on what you need.

-3. Check the terms of your current contract
+3. Check the terms of your current payroll company contract

 Before you leave your current payroll provider, you should double-check the terms of your contract with them.
 There may be some terms in it about service cancellation fees and some companies may require a 30-day notice.

 If your current contract is almost up, waiting to switch providers until your contract ends may be worth it.